 AAA Northeast has partnered with Altus Dental for exclusive access to affordable dental insurance for AAA members in Massachusetts.
 Insurance usually covers the cost of preventive care like cleanings, exams and X-rays.
 Plus, if you ever need one of the more expensive procedures like root canals, crowns and dental implants, you’ll pay much less out-of-pocket than you would without insurance.
 The savings can add up quickly.

 Here’s a checklist to help you choose the right dental insurance company:

 - Is the company a leader in their industry?
 Do their members give them positive reviews?

 - Do they have a large network with the right dentist for you?
 Are they convenient for you?
 Do they offer a Find a Dentist tool to make it easy to choose a provider?

 - Do they have the types of plans and coverage that is best for your needs?

 - How is their customer service?
 Chat with a company representative and see what kind of experience you have.

-- Do they offer self-service or digital tools to make insurance easy for you, like an online Cost Estimator, Find a Dental and mobile app for subscribers?
+- Do they offer self-service or digital tools to make insurance easy for you, like an online cost estimator and a mobile app for subscribers?